Take control of your finances. Get up to $1,100 in SAVINGS.* Book your call today.

 Other occupations that don't require a college degree, including movie projectionists, cooks, umpires, and animal caretakers, will also see double-digit growth rates in the foreseeable future.

-And many of those occupations can grow into entrepreneurship opportunities: many mechanics, plumbers, and electricians began their careers working for someone else before starting their own businesses.
+Many of these occupations can eventually grow into entrepreneurship opportunities.
+Many mechanics, plumbers, and electricians began their careers working for someone else before starting their own businesses.

-College and its six-figure cost may not be for you.
-But many promising careers don’t require ever setting foot on campus.
+College and its six-figure cost may not be for you, and that's okay.
+Many promising careers don't require ever setting foot on campus.

 FAQs